 Robust or Bust

 Whether they were changing vendors or adopting their first real BI tool, the most common catalyst for a BI search was a lack of features.
 Just under half (45%) of these BI buyers stated that their current methods didn’t fulfill their data analysis needs.
-Concurrent with visualization being the biggest requirement, many of these buyers stated that their BI tool (or whatever they were using) didn’t visualize data well, if at all.
-This finding led us to conclude that today’s businesses need a robust, all-in-one solution that can take their data from simple data points to visualizations and reports from which decisions can be made.
+Concurrent with visualization being the biggest requirement, many of these buyers stated that their BI tools (or whatever they were using) didn’t visualize data well, if at all.
+This finding led us to conclude that today’s businesses need a robust, all-in-one solution that takes their data from simple data points to visualizations and reports that help inform the decision-making process.
 This is something that BI vendors need to be aware of — if they’re not constantly innovating and providing the most powerful features to their clientele, they’ll be dropped without a second thought.

 In addition to our key findings, we found interesting trends in what buyers required, what challenges they faced and what their current solutions failed to do.
 Here’s a breakdown of what we found:

 Based on the most-identified responses, it appears that today’s BI software buyers are focused on data analysis first, and extra features second.
 The top seven requirements all had to do with analyzing data, pulling data or displaying data.
-Although features such as client self-service came up several times, the ability to do so wasn’t mentioned nearly as often as data-related requirements such as the aforementioned visualization, reporting (61%), data mining (53%), dashboards (48%), OLAP (39%) and others.
+Although features such as client self-service came up several times, the ability to do so wasn’t mentioned nearly as often as data-related requirements such as the aforementioned visualization, reporting, which included ad hoc reporting (61%), data mining (53%), dashboards (48%), online analytical processing, or OLAP (39%), predictive analytics (34%) and ETL (20%).
 The most common BI features that didn’t relate to data were integration capabilities (17%) and mobile access (5%).

 Old and New Challenges